cihatsnl34/verde-be-challenge/README.md

 # Set up the project;
-1 - Database Connection ;
+1 - Database Connection ; <br>
-    1.1 : Get the verde-be-challenge.sql file in the database-backup folder.
+    1.1 : Get the verde-be-challenge.sql file in the database-backup folder.<br>
-    1.2 :Import into MySQL.
+    1.2 :Import into MySQL.<br>

 # Run the project;
 1 - Set up the Package..json -> npm install